Frequently Asked Questions

 How can I help prevent child abuse in my area?

-Nelson Mandela famously said that “Education is the most powerful weapon which you can use to change the world.”
+Nelson Mandela famously said, “Education is the most powerful weapon which you can use to change the world.”

 Another way that you can help prevent child abuse is to:

-• make sure the physical environment lends to transparency in spaces where children are
+- Make sure the physical environment lends to transparency in spaces where children tend to be

-• make sure the management implements a background check process for those in positions of trust and authority
+- Check that management is implementing a background screening process for those in positions of trust and authority

-• find out if children are receiving personal safety training
+- Find out if children are receiving personal safety training annually

-• be a safe adult for children to report to and
+- Be a safe adult for children to report to

-• ask that at least once a year the temple class is on the topic of child protection.
+- Request that at least once a year their is a community wide class on the topic of child protection.

 The Function of the CPO

-What is the difference between local child protection volunteers (CPV) & the Child Protection Office (CPO), and how do they function?
+What is the difference between Child Protection Volunteers & the Child Protection Office?

 How is the CPO funded?